make-software/cspr-name-contracts/docs/sequence-diagrams/Admin functions.md

 ### Set transfer filter contract

-> As the Registry contract admin, I should be able to set a transfer filter contract,
+> As the NameToken contract admin, I should be able to set a transfer filter contract,
 > so that its `can_transfer` method is called before a transfer can be executed.

 ![](puml/set-transfer-filter.png)